xrdocs/cloud-scale-networking/_tutorials/netflow-ncs5500-test-results.md

 ### Impact of the packet size

-In this first test, we checking the impact on the CPU load when pushing different packet size.
+In this first test, we will check the impact on the CPU load when pushing different packet size.

 Test parameters:
 - each port is generating 200,000 PPS